Sweet juicy summer peaches baked in a rich, buttery coffee cake crowned with a sweet, crumbly streusel topping.

 - Bake in preheated oven 25 minutes.

 - Prepare Crumb Topping: Combine sugar, flour, and cinnamon in a small mixing bowl.
 Add butter and mix until mixture resembles wet sand.

 - After 25 minutes, sprinkle crumb topping on top of cake and bake for an addition 20 to 30 minutes, or until toothpick inserted in cake comes out clean.
 Total bake time will be 45 -55 minutes.

-- Prepare Icing: Whisk together powdered sugar and lemon juice to create a thin glaze.
+- Prepare Icing: Whisk together powdered sugar and milk to create a thin glaze.

 - Cool for 10 minutes before removing from pan.
 Drizzle icing on cake.
 Cool completely on a wire rack before serving.

 Other peach recipes you might like: